-Learning Equality is directly supporting the implementation of Kolibri with collaborators in more than 30 countries, including UN Women, Vodafone Foundation, UNICEF, and UNHCR, as well as a global network of organic adopters advocating for learning opportunities in their communities.
+Learning Equality is directly supporting the implementation of Kolibri in more than 30 countries with collaborators such as UN Women, Vodafone Foundation, UNICEF, and UNHCR, as well as through a global network of organic adopters advocating for learning opportunities in their communities.
 With the support of organizations such as Google.org, the Hewlett Foundation, and the nonprofit tech accelerator Fast Forward, we are continuing to grow our products to be able to reach more communities around the world.

 About our engineers and products

-- Kolibri Learning Platform: an offline, lightweight distributed application that learners, teachers and administrators use to interact with content.
-For educators, it supports differentiated instruction and personalized learning.
-It is also device-agnostic, running on a variety of low-cost and legacy devices.
+- Kolibri Learning Platform: a lightweight, distributed application that learners, teachers and administrators use to interact with content.

 This position might be for you if…

-- You’re a team player.
-When reviewing a teammate’s code or UX design you give concise and constructive feedback.
-You write code that is meant to be easily understood by and maintained by other contributors.
+- You’re an active collaborator.
+You thoughtfully review code, architecture, and design proposals.
+You give concise and constructive feedback.
+You write code that is meant to be easily understood and maintained by other contributors.

 - Back-end: Django with Python and SQL databases

-- You are familiar with edtech or the education field.
+- You have experience in edtech or the education field.
 We aim to meet the needs of educators in a wide variety of learning environments; exposure to learning platforms, educational games, or direct experience as an educator would be valued.